LXJS/lxjs-site-2012/pages/tickets/content.md

 * 2 day conference pass
 * Coffee-breaks
-* Lunch on premises on the 2 days
+* Lunch on premises for the 2 days
 * Free WiFi
 * After-party with snacks